RemyDeWolf/rainbow/MEDIUM.md

 ## How does rainbow work?

-The idea is simple, for each language we have a main class which calls the function to test in an infinite for loop.
-A batch size X is set, and every X call, a Redis counter is incremented to keep track of the number of computations done by each language.
+The idea is simple, for each language, there is a main class which calls the function to test in an infinite loop.
+A batch size X is set, and every X call, a Redis counter is incremented by X to keep track of the number of computations done by each language.

 Every image is deployed on a similar node (same VM type) and can run as many replicas as needed to maximize the throughput.
 This architecture provides a fair ground and rewards a language that can maximize the properties of containerization.